 - RICE: Conservative methods used to treat plantar fasciitis can still be used as tools to manage pain, even while exploring more advanced treatment options.
 RICE, or rest, icing, compression, and elevation will help improve circulation, numb pain, and reduce inflammation.

 - Orthotic Inserts: Orthotics made especially for plantar fasciitis not only provide cushioning but lift the heel and arch so that heel spurs (a major source of pain in many cases of plantar fasciitis) don’t dig into the heel.
+Click here to get doctor-recommended orthotic inserts.

 - Night Splints: Using a night splint, which gently and comfortably stretches the heel and arch while you sleep, can help take the bite out of morning pain.